fastdemo/autobing/README.md

 ## Disclaimer

 Not affiliated with Microsoft or the Microsoft Rewards program whatsoever.
-Use it responsibly and aligned with Microsoft's ToS.
-At your own risk, of course.
+Use it responsibly and aligned with Microsoft's ToS *(at your own risk, of course).*

 ## Credits

 - **Iago** - a Japanese learning app.
-Their mascot art style is the inspiration for Autobing's mascot, Shion Yorigami *(aka Poverty God, aka why you would want to use this extension in the first place lol)* from Touhou Project!
+Their mascot art style is the inspiration for Autobing's mascot, Shion Yorigami *(aka Poverty God, aka the kind of people who would use this extension lol)* from Touhou Project!

 This is a completely open-source project and I have no intentions of profiting from this.
 If you're uncomfortable with any of the borrowed assets, feel free to reach out and I'll take it down!